Team channel

 Default general channel

 The first purpose of this channel is to announce every new active pull request.
-Then, when updates are pushed to the PR, Axolo will react with a specific emoji upon PR status (you can change the default emoji reaction in your settings).
+Then, when updates are pushed to the PR, Axolo will update the notification with the new status, reviewers, assignees, and reviews.

 Team-specific channels

 Axolo gives you the possibility to create team-specific channels.
-A team channel will create a new pull request notification if the creator of the pull request is both in the team and onboarded on Axolo.
 You can set up team channels upon specific GitHub teams or GitLab sub-groups.

 This feature is only available in the business plan.
 In other plans, you have the possibility to create either a global Axolo channel or a unique team channel.